Can't Be Done

 And that, perhaps, is what made our friendship so unique.
 Me the uptight one with schedules, and plans; always needing to be prepared.
 And you, with no schedule and no plan; always taking the moments as they came.

-Like that time we planned to get in a quick after-work river session.
-I was, of course, there and ready at the prescribed time, gear organized, rod lined, fly selected and wadered-up.
+Like that time we schemed to get in a quick after-work river session.
+I was, of course, there and ready at the prescribed time, gear organized, rod lined, fly selected, and wadered-up.
 Waiting on you.
 Thinking maybe you'd forgotten.
 But, 15 minutes late, you rolled in; out of the car before it even slammed to a stop.
 Soon after, realizing you'd forgotten not only your flies, but more importantly your waders.
 I figured we'd just call it, but you saw no issue wet-wading in boxers and dress shoes.
 And hell, I had plenty of flies for both of us, right?

 Damn we fished a lot.